apurva-shukla/self-hosted-website/_posts/automating-my-weekly-digest.md

 ### Final Result

-Now, every Sunday, this workflow runs automatically.
-It fetches my bookmarks, creates a new digest post, and commits it.
+Now, every Sunday, I get a new post on my blog with a list of articles I read during the week.
+This workflow fetches my bookmarks from Karakeep, creates a new digest post, and commits it.
 Vercel sees the new commit and triggers a deployment.
-By the time I wake up, a new "Internet Goodies" post is live on my blog, all without any manual intervention.
-It's a clean, robust, and entirely self-contained system that embraces the Git-as-a-CMS philosophy.
+By the time I wake up, a new "Internet Goodies" post is live on my blog.